paternal/docker-pythons/README.md

 The accurate versions of each tools (excepted thoses installed using pip3) is available at the start of the [Dockerfile](https://framagit.org/spalax/docker-pythons/-/blob/main/Dockerfile).

+I try to keep the tools here up-to-date: when a new python or Debian version is available, this image is updated soon after, without notice.
-I try to keep the tools here up-to-date.
-However, if a new version of whatever binary is installed here is available, and I did not update this Docker image, please contact me ([issue tracker](https://framagit.org/spalax/docker-pythons/-/issues) or mail at the beginning of the [Dockerfile](https://framagit.org/spalax/docker-pythons/-/blob/main/Dockerfile)).
+However, if a new version of whatever binary is installed here is available, and I did not update this Docker image yet, please contact me ([issue tracker](https://framagit.org/spalax/docker-pythons/-/issues) or mail at the beginning of the [Dockerfile](https://framagit.org/spalax/docker-pythons/-/blob/main/Dockerfile)).

 ## Usage